gymnasium/tutor-contrib-gym-customizations/README.md

 ### Accredible Configuration

 In order for the Accredible configuration to work, we need to make sure that the `ACCREDIBLE_API_KEY` is set in [lms-env](tutorgym_customizations/patches/lms-env).
-This integration replace the default certificate generation with Accredible.
+This integration replaces the default certificate generation with Accredible.
 The workflow is the following:

 1. By achieving a passing grade (all course modes) we send a `generate_certificate` signal
 1. The task makes call to the Accredible API to generate the certificate with the grade, course and the user data.